webexpress-framework/WebExpress/docs/view-state-service.md

 The controller continues to own instantiation through the MutationObserver.
 When an element that matches a registered selector enters the document, the controller constructs the component, which creates or resolves its store, resolves its services and performs the first render.
 After the first render the component runs onMount, which is the place to subscribe to shared stores, to start timers and to trigger an initial service load when the server did not seed the data.
 After every later render the component runs onUpdate, which is the place to reconcile imperative concerns that the renderer does not own.

 Teardown is made deterministic by a small addition to the controller.
 The MutationObserver already reports removed nodes, and the controller calls destroy on the component of a removed element and then drops it from the instance map.
-The component destroy runs onUnmount, unsubscribes from stores, aborts in-flight service requests and releases shared stores through the reference-counted registries.
-Shared stores and shared services outlive any single component and are disposed only when their last consumer unmounts.
+The component destroy runs onUnmount, unsubscribes from the ViewState it observes and aborts in-flight service requests.
+Shared state lives in scope ViewStates whose lifetime is the lifetime of their host element: when the scope host is removed, the ViewState unsubscribes its listeners, aborts its services and unregisters itself, so no reference counting is needed.
 This model prevents the leaks that ad hoc event listeners can cause today and gives every subscription a clear owner.

 ## 5. Data Flow